Disney's Polynesian Village Resort

 It's almost perfect.

-Along with the best beach, the Polynesian has a great pool called Nanea.
-The pools surrounds a smoking volcano that has a water slide running through it.
+Along with the best beach, the Polynesian has a great pool and it's brand new.
+The pool surrounds a volcano that has a water slide running through it.

 There is also a large marina where you can rent all kinds of water craft to zip around Seven Seas Lagoon.